Add A Utility Server¶

 - VM size: Select the desired VM size based on your use case.
 License servers typically do fine with an Air 4GB.

-- Disk size: Select the desired disk size based on your use case.
+- Disk size: Use the slider or the editable field next to it to select the desired disk size based on your use case.
 Please note that Windows will typically consume about 25 GB of storage space on its own.

 Once you have configured the Utility server as desired, click “Add Server” to start the provisioning process.